A-Which type of garbage do red worms cannot transform into compost?

 SOLUTION; The rotting is complete without any smell

-Which of the following items are not suitable for making compost?
+Which of the following items are suitable for making compost?

 1- Egg shells, vegetable and fruit peels and tea leaves